gyubeomim/V-Rep-Autonomous-Vehicle-Simulator/README.md

 - Map File was built by using `Google Sketchup`.

 1. move `libv_repExtImu.so`, `libv_repExtRosVelodyne.so` to your V-Rep home folder.
 2. build `libv_repExtRosInterface.so` and move to your V-Rep home folder to communicate with ROS. (googling please)
+  2.1 http://analuciacruz.me/articles/RosInterface_kinetic/  site will help you
 3. open V-Rep and Run. if there is no error, It's OK